NCCOO/maeks_speedzones/README.md

 - UI which appears when hitting max Speed
 - get money by reaching max Speed limits

-- Simply add new Speedzones in client.lua
+- Simply add new Speedzones in client/main.lua

 This script is based on esx_speedcamera: https://github.com/P4NDAzzGaming/esx_speedcamera